 Virginia Hinze is a landscape architect with a qualification in historic designed landscape conservation.
 Her work for East Sussex County Council included many designed landscape restoration projects and as English Heritage’s South-East regional landscape architect she undertook planning casework and many mentoring and monitoring projects for the Heritage Lottery Fund, specialising in public park restoration.
 Subsequent work as a consultant included designing and delivering training courses to the former AGT and County Gardens Trusts.
 She is a founder and current Council member of Sussex Gardens Trust and a former Council member of the GHS.

 Dr Sally Jeffery, FSA, studied History of Art at Birkbeck College, where she wrote her doctoral thesis.
 She was architectural and garden historian at the City of London for sixteen years, then helped to set up the MA Garden History at Birkbeck, and was a tutor until its closure, and is now an independent lecturer and scholar.
-She is a Vice Chair of the Education and Events Committee of the Gardens Trust, and organises the winter lectures.
+She is a member of the Gardens Trust, where she organises lectures and events.

 Thadian Pillai is a Design & Strategy Consultant for gardens and designed landscapes.
-He works across private, public and third sectors, including with diverse organisations such as the Yorkshire Sculpture Park and Southbank Centre; in such contexts, often specialising in social value and audience development He lectures on subjects relating to gardens and the visual arts, including recently at Parliament in Seoul, to the National Government of South Korea.
+He works across private, public and third sectors, including with diverse organisations such as the Yorkshire Sculpture Park and Southbank Centre; in such contexts, often specialising in social value and audience development.
+He lectures on subjects relating to gardens and the visual arts, including recently at Parliament in Seoul, to the National Government of South Korea.
 He is the former Chair of Essex Gardens Trust (2017-2019), and currently sits on the Heritage Steering Committee of an Essex-based Heritage Lottery Fund (HLF) project.

 Chloe Bennett is ex-officio on the Board of the Gardens Trust.
 She is Chairman of Scotland’s Garden and Landscape Heritage.